team

 Blackfeet Nation

-Ervin (he/him) is the Co-Founder and a Strategic Advisor to INDIGENOUS LED.
+Ervin is the Co-Founder and a Strategic Advisor to INDIGENOUS LED.
 Ervin currently serves as the Director of the Blackfeet Nation’s Buffalo Program and President of the InterTribal Buffalo Council (ITBC).
 The Blackfeet herd is managed to a conservation and cultural vision.
 Ervin has worked for decades to bring into reality a vision of bison ranging freely once again across Blackfoot Traditional Territory.
 ITBC was formed in 1990 to coordinate and assist tribes in returning buffalo to Indian country and has grown to represent 79 Tribal Nations.
 Ervin holds intimate knowledge of bison restoration from an Indigenous perspective, is an active cattle rancher, and has previously served on the Blackfeet Tribal Council.

-Stephanie Barron, MSc.
+Stephanie Barron, MSC.

 Chiricahua Apache, Xicana, German

-Sara Little Bear
+Sara Little bear

 Blackfoot